VitalPBX/ElastixToVPBX/README.md

 - **Call Groups & Pickup Groups**
 ## Important Note
 This script only migrates the data from Elastix database, so, you will need to upload your recordings after migration.

+This script is only compatible with the Version 2.0.5 of VitalPBX and above